-Once the diagnosis of the back or neck problem has been confirmed through a complete medical exam and imagery such as an MRI, a number of surgical options may be presented.
-With open back surgery, a common procedure is spinal fusion where the damaged disc is literally removed and the vertebrae above and below the removed disc are permanently welded together.
+Once the diagnosis of the neck or back problem has been confirmed through a complete medical exam and imagery such as an MRI, a number of surgical options may be presented.
+With open back surgery, a common procedure is traditional open spinal fusion where the damaged disc is removed and the vertebrae above and below the removed disc are permanently fused together.
 Artificial disc replacement (arthroplasty) is another possibility for some patients.

 Alternatively, a number of minimally invasive, outpatient orthopedic procedures have been growing steadily more popular in recent years.
-These procedures are performed on an outpatient basis, are less painful, and have a shorter recovery time than open-back or open-neck surgery.
-These laser-assisted procedures also typically do not require hospitalization or lengthy rehabilitation after the surgery.
+These procedures are performed on an outpatient basis, are less painful and have a shorter recovery time than traditional open back or open neck surgery.
+These procedures also do not typically require hospitalization or lengthy rehabilitation after the surgery.

 Laser Spine Institute is the largest minimally invasive spine surgery center in the nation.
-Our surgeons perform more minimally invasive neck and spine procedures per month than any other facility.
-87 percent of our patients have said they experienced some improvement or total pain relief within 3 months after their procedure.
+Our surgeons perform more minimally invasive neck and spine procedures per month than any other facility in the country.
+Eighty-seven percent of our patients have said they experienced some improvement or total pain relief within three months of their procedure.

 At Laser Spine Institute, we believe in providing our patients with as much information as possible to help them make an informed decision about whether back surgery is right for them.
 To learn more about back surgery and the minimally invasive, outpatient spine procedures offered at Laser Spine Institute, or for a free review of your MRI or CT scan,